 - Cover up with closed shoes, socks, long pants, long sleeves, and gloves.
 Wash any clothes that come in contact with poisonous plants as soon as possible.

-- If you do get exposed, wash your skin with soap and water, or rubbing alcohol.
-Though the timeframe varies by person, you have about 10 minutes to wash a poisonous plant’s oil off your skin before the stage is set for a rash.
+- If you get exposed, wash your skin with soap and water, or rubbing alcohol.
+Though the timeframe varies, you have about 10 minutes to wash a poisonous plant’s oil off your skin before the rash develops.

 - Scrub under your nails.
 You can spread poison ivy to other parts of your body by having the oil on your fingers.

 - If you suspect your pet has rolled around in a poisonous plant, give him a bath with pet shampoo and water -- before giving him a cuddle.
-Wear rubber gloves while you give your pet a bath.
+Wear rubber gloves while giving your pet a bath.

-- Oil from poison ivy and other poisonous plants can get on golf clubs, balls, bats, and any other objects, and can remain potent for as long as five years.
-Make it a habit to wash sports equipment, gardening tools, and other outdoor items with soap and water.
+- Make it a habit to wash sports equipment, gardening tools, and other outdoor items with soap and water.
+Oil from poison ivy and other poisonous plants can get on golf clubs, balls, bats, and any other objects, and can remain potent for as long as 5 years.